nemarona/Getting-and-Cleaning-Data-Course-Project/README.md

 The actual data sets are then read into R as two data frames, `data.train` and `data.test`.
 Only `nrows.train` and `nrows.test` rows are read from each file.
 The option `col.names = varnames` is passed to the `read.table()` function to assing column names according to the "features.txt" file.
-Since R considers parentheses, dashes, and others to be invalid characters to be used for column names in a data frame, these get automatically replaced by dots; e.g., `tBodyAcc-mean()-X` gets replaced by `tBodyAcc.mean...X`.
+Since R considers parentheses, dashes, and others to be invalid characters for column names in a data frame, these get automatically replaced by dots; e.g., `tBodyAcc-mean()-X` gets replaced by `tBodyAcc.mean...X`.
 We have made no attempt to fix this.